Aakarshit-Sharma19/leads-management/README.md

     - Follow the instructions provided by the [django-allauth library](https://django-allauth.readthedocs.io/en/latest/providers.html#google) to configure Google OAuth.

 2. **AWS Account**:
-    - Create an ECR repository named `leads-management`.
     - Ensure you have an S3 bucket for storing deployment configurations.
     - Ensure you have the necessary IAM roles and policies.
+    - Ensure you have set up an AWS IAM OIDC provider for GitHub Actions

 #### Local Setup